berachain/docs/apps/bex/content/learn/guides/pool-creation/weighted_composable.md

 # Weighted Composable Pools

-Weighted composable pools are the most flexible pool type on BEX, allowing you to create pools with up to 8 different tokens.
+Weighted composable pools are the most flexible pool type on BeraSwap, allowing you to create pools with up to 8 different tokens.
 These pools enable you to create custom token indexes or manage diversified portfolios with precise weight allocations.

 ## Creating a Weighted Pool